- Read our review guidelines

 If you’re fishing on a bright, sunny day, a pair of polarized sunglasses might be useful, so that you can prevent the glare of the sun from bouncing off the water.
 This can help you to see more clearly into the water to look for fish and check out the underwater conditions.

 A kayak or canoe can also be a useful accessory to have since they can let you get onto the water while maintaining a stealthy approach.
-A kayak could let you access areas of the pond that you might not otherwise be able to get to.
+A kayak suitable for bass fishing will help you access areas of the pond that you might not otherwise be able to get to.

 Pond bass can be more wary of people around the pond, which could mean they take cover in areas where people can’t reach, and a kayak could let you get to these potential honey holes.